Anthlis/fastapi-html-basic/README.md

 ## quickstart

 ```
-# Create a virtual environment, and activate it
+# Create a virtual environment in your project folder, and activate it
 $ python3 -m venv .env

 # clone this repo: